amnn/codefirst-girls-ruby-notes/_sessions/competition_1.md

 ## Homework

-Before next week's session, you should all head to [Mandrill's website](http://mandrill.com/) and create an account - don't worry about what this is about, we will explain everything and go into details next week.
+Before next week's session, you should all head to [Mailgun's website](http://www.mailgun.com/) and create an account - don't worry about what this is about, we will explain everything and go into details next week.